GitauHarrison/video-conferencing-app-using-flask-and-twilio/README.md

 Note the lines beginning with 'Forwarding'.
 These show the public URLs that ngrok uses to redirect requests into our service.
 We will make use of the `https//:` URL.

 Copy the `https//:` url to another device, say your smartphone or another computer.
 You should be able to access the application.
 Click the 'Join Call' button to test it out.

+### Call For Collaboration

+My intention is to eventually  have an app with better security and far simpler intuitive design as seen [here](https://www.figma.com/proto/kDRrcS8b0OJywkhH0Qm4LQ/Ona-Ana-Video-App?node-id=4%3A16&scaling=min-zoom).
+If you would be interested in this, please feel free to reach out, and let us build an amazing video conferencing application.

 ### Reference
 1. If you do not know what `ngrok` is or how to use it, consider to [look here](https://gitauharrison-blog.herokuapp.com/ngrok) for more information.